Achieving cult-hero status at one club during a career is a worthy achievement. To do it at two, you have to be pretty special.

 Shakhtar said Yesaulenko had asked one of their vice-presidents to forward a fax written in English – a language the official did not speak – to United on club notepaper.

-The club carried out the request believing it “necessary exclusively for helping Andrei Kanchelskis to solve private problem”.
+The club carried out the request believing it “necessary exclusively for helping Andrei Kanchelskis to solve a private problem”.
 But now realising they had been conned by Yesaulenko, Shakhtar were calling in the £1.5million debt.

 • • • •